CS3237-2324S1-G05/ML/README.md

 ## Dependencies 📚

-This project requires the following libraries using pip or conda:
+This project requires the following python libraries using pip or conda:

 - For `final/`:
   - ultralytics@8.0.195